pulumi/pulumi-hugo/themes/default/content/blog/testable-iam-policy-documents/index.md

 ## A more complex resource-based policy

 As a regulated industry, we are required to closely control who has access to what.
-What scares us most is to inadvertently grant a right to someone that could result in non-compliance.
-For instance, granting delete S3 bucket rights or granting access to confidential information stored in an S3 Bucket.
+What scares us most is to inadvertently grant a right to someone that could result in non-compliance, for instance, granting delete S3 bucket rights or granting access to confidential information stored in an S3 Bucket.

 To avoid this, we make extensive use of S3 Bucket policies composed of several statements granting: